obinasBaba/Portfolio/src/cms/blog/2021-06-16-magnet-button-with-framer-motion.md

 ### Test Google Lighthouse report

-Google can improve the quality of your web page.
+Google can improve the quality of your web pageTitle.
 It has audits of performance, accessibility, progressive web apps, SEO.
 In addition to the check itself, it provides developers with advice on troubleshooting which is very handy.

 **You can use it in a few ways:**